Raisess/magnet-database/README.md

 # Magnet Database

-A web app to store magnet links, written in python, simple as possible.
+A web app to index magnet links, written in python, simple as possible.